Get your free credit report.

 The three national credit reporting agencies—TransUnion, Experian and Equifax—are required by federal law to provide you with a free annual credit report.
 In fact, AnnualCreditReport.com was created by the credit reporting agencies as a one-stop-shop to provide you with your annual credit reports.

-In response to the COVID-19 health crisis, TransUnion is pleased to offer free weekly credit reports online through April 2021.
-You can get your free report at AnnualCreditReport.com.
+In response to the COVID-19 health crisis, TransUnion is pleased to offer you one free weekly credit report online throughout 2022 at AnnualCreditReport.com.
 Reviewing your credit reports regularly helps you ensure the information reported is accurate.
 It also gives you an opportunity to monitor your account history to combat identity theft.

 When you order your free TransUnion credit report, you’ll also have the option to order your free Equifax and Experian credit reports.
 The information in these reports can differ, so it’s good practice to review all three.
 For example, some lenders choose to report account data to only one or two credit reporting agencies, not all three.
 Or, when you apply for a loan, a lender may only pull your credit report from one credit reporting agency, which would result in a hard inquiry on your credit report from that agency only.

 What should I look for in my credit report?

 When reviewing your credit report, check that all the information listed is up-to-date and accurate.
 Here’s a brief breakdown on the kinds of things to verify within each credit report: